Arithmetic shift: Non-equivalence of arithmetic right shift and division

 Logical right shifts are equivalent to division by a power of the radix (usually 2) only for positive or unsigned numbers.
 Arithmetic right shifts are equivalent to logical right shifts for positive signed numbers.
-Arithmetic right shifts for negative numbers in N−1's complement (usually two's complement) is roughly equivalent to division by a power of the radix (usually 2), where for odd numbers rounding downwards is applied (not towards 0 as usually expected).
+Arithmetic right shifts for negative numbers in N's complement (usually two's complement) is roughly equivalent to division by a power of the radix (usually 2), where for odd numbers rounding downwards is applied (not towards 0 as usually expected).

-Arithmetic right shifts for negative numbers are equivalent to division using rounding towards 0 in one's complement representation of signed numbers as was used by some historic computers, but this is no longer in general use.
+Arithmetic right shifts for negative numbers are equivalent to division using rounding towards 0 in ones' complement representation of signed numbers as was used by some historic computers, but this is no longer in general use.

 Handling the issue in programming languages

 The (1999) ISO standard for the programming language C defines the right shift operator in terms of divisions by powers of 2.
 Because of the above-stated non-equivalence, the standard explicitly excludes from that definition the right shifts of signed numbers that have negative values.
 It does not specify the behaviour of the right shift operator in such circumstances, but instead requires each individual C compiler to define the behaviour of shifting negative values right.

+Like C, C++ had an implementation-defined right shift for signed integers until C++20.
+Starting in the C++20 standard, right shift of a signed integer is defined to be an arithmetic shift.